 Use the appropriate cable and connect your computer directly to Reachy 2’s computer.
-The cable has to be plugged in port (b) of Reachy 2’s hardware interface.
+The cable has to be plugged in the console port of Reachy 2’s hardware interface.

 We use tiofor the serial connection.
 If you haven’t installed it yet on your computer: